syzdek/Recipes/Candy Crozier Coffee Cake.md

       Sugar Icing.
   19. Decorate with halves of cherries.

 Icing
 -----
    1. Blend confectioners' sugar and water.
 If glaze is too stiff, add a few drops of water.

-   2) Beat the eggs in a large bowl.
-Mix in the brown sugar, white sugar, salt, cinnamon, ground ginger, nutmeg, ground cloves, cardamom, and lemon zest.
-   3) Mix in the pumpkin purée.
-Stir in the cream.
-Beat together until everything is well mixed.
-Pour the filling into an uncooked pie shell.
-   4) Bake at a high temperature of 425°F for 15 minutes.
-   5) Lower the temperature to 350°F. Bake for 45 to 55 minutes more, or until a knife inserted in the center comes out clean.
-   6) Cool the pumpkin pie on a wire rack for 2 hours.

 Notes
 -----

 Original Source
 ---------------